NishchalSreevathsa/Bounty-Watch/README.md

 - If found, results are displayed with direct links.
 - If not found, you can add manual program links in settings.

-## Security
-- API keys are stored in Chrome Sync Storage.
-- No data is sent anywhere except to official program APIs.

-## Credits
-- Developed as part of School of AI EAG assignment.